kai687/sphinxawesome-theme/docs/demo/admonitions.rst

 .. admonition:: How to give the admonition a title?

-   Provide the title directly after the directive, e.g.
+   Provide the title directly after the directive, for example,

    .. code-block:: rst